varunchach/Analytics-Vidya-Jobhathon-CLTV-Prediction/README.md

 ![image](https://user-images.githubusercontent.com/58731031/213914516-b68a48c0-621e-4837-86dc-319745022597.png)

-Used automl package and tried out 3 different algorithms , LightGBM, XGBoost & Catboost & LightGBM gave me best score of 15.86% (coefficient of determination)(rank 70).
+Used automl package and tried out 3 different algorithms , LightGBM, XGBoost & Catboost.
+LightGBM gave me best score of 15.86% (coefficient of determination)(rank 70).
 Its a pretty low value but the fact that there are no reasonable associations between cltv and the data we have this still holds a reasonable good model.